jiyagdoss-tech/AI_Phishing_Shield/README.md

 ## License and Contributions

 This repository is maintained as an educational project.
 Contributions that improve detection accuracy, documentation, accessibility, testing, or secure coding practices are welcome.

+## Contacts

+If you have any questions you can reach out to the below email:

+- Email: jiya.g.doss@gmail.com